Updated Monday 29th June.

 Planning for future disruption

-There is a great deal of talk about avoiding a second peak, and disruptions long into the months ahead.
-We may be in the eye of the storm currently, so businesses need to continue to:
+There is a great deal of talk about avoiding a second peak, and continued disruptions in the months ahead, so businesses need to continue to:

 - Identify business critical roles and how they can be maintained.